nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `deleteL t/14 n/CS2101` will remove the label "CS2101" from the 14th task on the task list
+* `deleteL t/14 n/CS2101` will remove the label "CS2101" from the 14th task on the task list.

 ## Automatic tab switching